FrameworkComputer/Framework-Laptop-13/README.md

 We designed the Mainboard from the start as a standalone module to make upgrades easy in the Framework Laptop and to also work great as a high-performance single board computer using Intel’s i5-1135G7, i5-1240P, i7-1165G7, i7-1185G7, i7-1260P, and i7-1280P processors.
 All you need to do is insert memory, plug in a USB-C power adapter, and hit the tiny power button on-board, and you’ve got a powered-up computer.
 You can also pick up parts like a Bottom Cover Kit, Input Cover Kit, or Battery from the Marketplace to extend your setup with.
 See more on this at https://frame.work/blog/mainboard-availability-and-open-source-release.

-We want to make it as easy as possible to build new projects and products that use the Mainboard, so this repository contains 2D and 3D CAD as well as electrical documentation to help you get started.
+We want to make it as easy as possible to build new projects and products that use the Mainboard, so this repository contains 2D and 3D CAD files, electrical documentation, FAQs, and other information to help you get started.

 ![mainboard_spread](https://user-images.githubusercontent.com/28994301/155036191-9f03d3c9-7e09-4d69-83da-5ba8b3641d95.jpg)